What is Encryption? Beginner’s Guide From Plain Text to Cipher Text

 • Confidentiality: It ensures that sensitive information remains confidential & is only accessible to authorized persons.
 If an attacker intercepts the ciphertext, they will not be able to read it without the key.

-• Security: It also helps to prevent unauthorized access, data breaches, & identity theft as it makes difficult for hackers and cybercriminals to access sensitive information.
+• Security: It also helps to prevent unauthorized access, data breaches, & identity theft as it makes it difficult for hackers and cybercriminals to access sensitive information.

 • Compliance: Many industries/organizations use encryption by law to protect private & confidential data, such as personal health information or financial data.

-• Trust can help build trust between users, especially when sensitive information shared, such as in financial transactions or legal documentation.
+• Trust can help build trust between users, especially when sensitive information is shared, such as in financial transactions or legal documentation.

 • Assurance: Knowing that sensitive information remains secured by encryption assures both individuals/organizations, reducing the risk of data loss or theft.